UltimateJupiter/ultimatejupiter.github.io/_pages/about.md

 <!-- [Curriculum Vitae (PDF)](https://ultimatejupiter.github.io/files/Xingyu_Zhu_CV.pdf) -->

-I am an incoming PhD student at Princeton University.
+I am an incoming PhD student in Computer Science at Princeton University.
 In Dec.
 2022 I graduated from Duke University with double major in Mathematics and Computer Science.
 At Duke, I was beyond fortunate to be supervised by Professor [Rong Ge](https://users.cs.duke.edu/~rongge/).

 Research Interests